lowRISC/opentitan/hw/ip/alert_handler/doc/index.md

       than zero (zero corresponds to an infinite timeout and disables the mechanism).

-    - Foreach escalation phase (0..3):
+    - For each escalation phase (0..3):
         - Determine length of each escalation phase by setting
           {{< regref "CLASSA_PHASE0_CYC" >}} accordingly

-    - Foreach escalation signal (0..3):
+    - For each escalation signal (0..3):
         - Determine whether to enable the escalation signal, and set the
           {{< regref "CLASSA_CTRL.E0_EN" >}} bit accordingly (default is enabled).
         - Determine the phase -> escalation mapping of this class and